junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 ## Installation

 Installation should be pretty simple.
+(If you've previously installed SeirenShuffle on a version earlier than 4.0.0 it is recommended you make a fresh install of Ys8 as the install handles a bit differently post 4.0.0)
-1. Download the SeirenShuffle.zip file from the latest release.
+1. Download the SeirenShuffle.exe file from the latest release.
-2. (Note that before this next step you might want to copy your Ys 8 "Scripts" and "Maps" folders as those are going to be edited heavily during installation of the rando and you'll need to do a fresh install to return the game to normal functionality otherwise.)
-Extract the contents of the SeirenShuffle.zip to the root directory of Ys8.
-3. Select yes to overwrite any files it prompts you on.
-5. Once this step is finished the rando gui can be launched by simply selecting the "Seiren Shuffle.exe".
-6. Before generating a seed the first thing that should be done is clicking the "Patch Files"(This only needs to be done the first time running the randomizer), this will do another round of file edits to the base game needed for the rando.
+2. Place it in the root folder for Ys8.
+If you're running it on steam it'll be under ".\SteamLibrary\steamapps\common\Ys VIII Lacrimosa of Dana"
+3. Run SeirenShuffle.exe and select patch files.
+The process now automatically backs up your current Ys8 directory to a new folder called "Original Game Files" which will be placed under the current directory, you can restore the game to it's previous non-randomizer state by clicking the "Restore Original Game Files" button.
-7. Once that patch is complete feel free to toy with settings and generate a seed, start the game, then select new game, and you should be good to go.
+4. Once that patch is complete feel free to toy with settings and generate a seed, start the game, then select new game, and you should be good to go.
 *A note on the edits this makes to the original game - The rando messes with the game's intended structure heavily so loading saves from the vanilla game will have unintended consequences, the saves won't be broken or anything just don't expect your old save files to work as intended while the rando is installed, saves from the rando will work fine.